netscaler/citrix-adc-aws-cloudformation/README.md

 The CloudFormation templates contain AMI Ids that are specific to a particular release of the Citrix NetScaler VPX (e.g., release 12.0-56.20) and edition (e.g., Citrix NetScaler VPX Platinum Edition - 10 Mbps).
 To use a different version / edition of the Citrix NetScaler VPX with a CloudFormation template requires the user to edit the template and replace the AMI Ids.

 ## Versioning
 The master branch of the repository generally has the latest version of the template.
-Older versions can be found in the appropriately labeled branches.
+Older released versions are tagged appropriately

 ## Support
 For production issues with the templates, please contact Citrix Support through your normal support channels.
 If you have fixes / suggestions for improvements or requests, please raise an issue in this repository.

 ## Further reading
 - VPX installation in AWS : https://docs.citrix.com/en-us/netscaler/12/deploying-vpx/install-vpx-on-aws.html